 Staff should obtain all patient insurance cards at each visit, and they should ask patients to sign a confirmation page validating entered details.
 The routine paperwork for check-in should also include a note explaining payment expectations.
-Getting information in the system faster enables front office to begin the claims’ process immediately.
+Getting information in the system faster enables the front office to begin the claims’ process immediately.

 Collect Copays at the Time of Service

 Patients with insurance will need to pay the copay at the time of service prior to seeing a provider.
 Commercial insurance cards contain copayment insurance information for the type of provider, but certain services, such as urgent care and specialists, may incur a higher copay that will be evident upon submitting insurance information.
-A brief explaination of the copays to patients and collect them at the time of check-in.
+A brief explanation of the copays to patients and collect them at the time of check-in.

 Advise Patients of Their Remaining Deductibles.

 Patients expect to be notified of higher costs for a visit as soon as possible.
-Although they may already know their current deductible status, staff should validate information with the insurer.
+Although they may already know their current deductible status, staff should validate the information with the insurer.
 This helps everyone understand the total cost for the visit.
 Furthermore, knowing the deductible can help patients plan for follow-up care, including prescription drug costs and repeat visits.